victor73/OSDF/docs/ADMIN_GUIDE.md

     $ curl -X GET -u cooluser:test http://X.X.X.X:8123/info

-where "X.X.X.X" is the OSDF servers IP address or hostname.
+where "X.X.X.X" is the OSDF server's IP address or hostname.

 Now that the user has been added to the system, an OSDF administrator may also wish to add the user to one or more groups in a namespace, or